The Science Behind 4Ry’s Spraying

 Charging droplets of combustible fluids increase their combustibility.
 Reducing droplet size also increases combustibility.
 When such fluids are burned for power, their droplets’ increased combustibility increases efficiency and decreases particulate waste.

-For inquiries about the science behind 4Ry’s spraying, please contact Dr. Arnold Kelly at [email protected]
+Change second to last sentence to: For inquiries about the science behind 4Ry’s spray technology, please contact Dr. Arnold Kelly at [email protected].

-For inquiries about 4Ry’s business, please contact CEO David Bird at [email protected]
+For inquiries about 4Ry’s business, please contact CEO Robert Gore at [email protected].